Formation of planetary systems by pebble accretion and migration: Hot super-Earth systems from breaking compact resonant chains: Matching observations

 \subsubsection{Making rocky super-Earths systems: A more successful case}

-Our goal for this section is to modify the parameters of our simulations with the goal of producing predominantly rocky super-Earths as well as a high fraction of {\it unstable} systems.
+Our goal for this section is to modify the parameters of our simulations in order to produce predominantly rocky super-Earths as well as a high fraction of unstable systems.
 Figure \ref{fig:whyunstable} shows that dynamical instabilities after gas dispersal are more likely in systems that are very dynamically compact at the end of the gas disk phase and more importantly with a sufficiently larger number of planets anchored at the disk inner edge (see also \citet{matsumotoetal12}).
-Simulations of Figure \ref{fig:panels_fluxes_model_3_cm} were the only ones that produced predominantly rocky super-Earths inside of 0.7 AU.
-Taking that for granted, we perform an additional set of simulations of model-III considering centimeter sized silicate pebbles in the inner regions (${\rm Rocky_{{\rm peb}}=1~cm}$) and ${S_{{\rm peb}}=5}$.
+The simulations of Figure \ref{fig:panels_fluxes_model_3_cm} were the only ones that produced predominantly rocky super-Earths inside of 0.7 AU.
+As a follow-up to that, we perform an additional set of simulations of Model III considering cm-sized silicate pebbles in the inner regions (${\rm Rocky_{{\rm peb}}=1~cm}$) and ${S_{{\rm peb}}=5}$.
 We do not re-use the results of Figure \ref{fig:panels_fluxes_model_3_cm} because there the disk inner edge was far from the star (at about 0.3~AU).
-So, in order to compare our results with observations and keep consistency with our previous analyses we redo these simulations considering $r_{{\rm in}}=0.1~{\rm AU}$.
-Note that we stop the simulations of Figure \ref{fig:panels_fluxes_model_3_cm} at 5~Myr.
+Therefore, in order to compare our results with observations and for consistency with our previous analyses, we redo these simulations considering $r_{{\rm in}}=0.1~{\rm AU}$.
+We note that we stop the simulations of Figure \ref{fig:panels_fluxes_model_3_cm} at 5~Myr.
 We performed 50 new simulations.
-Because in this setup most planets are fully formed during the first 2~Myr or less, the disk lifetime in these simulations is set 2.5~Myr, instead of 5~Myr, used for the simulations presented in Figure \ref{fig:panels_fluxes_model_3_cm} (this also allows us to save cpu time because these simulations are very expensive computationally).
-We follow the long term dynamical evolution of all these systems up to about 300~Myr after gas dispersal.
+Because in this setup, most planets are fully formed during the first 2~Myr or less, and the disk lifetime in these simulations is set equal to 2.5~Myr, instead of the 5~Myr used for the simulations presented in Figure \ref{fig:panels_fluxes_model_3_cm} (this also allows us to save CPU time because these simulations are very computationally expensive).
+We follow the long-term dynamical evolution of all these systems up to about 300~Myr after gas dispersal.
 Figure \ref{fig:Model_III_1cm} shows our results.